ADVANTAGES OF CELLULAR FRACTION-LINE TECHNOLOGY

 - Sublimation and micronization accomplished in a one-step process=faster production time.

 - Finished powder with exceptionally low moisture levels (better preserved)

-To learn more about our Cellular Fracture-line Technology Freeze Dry Process, please click here
+To learn more about our Cellular Fraction-line Technology Freeze-Dry Process, please click here